CUBigDataClass/5Vs/1.Data Gathering/DataGathering.md

     * install python 3

-    * install tweepy ($sudo pip install tweepy)
+    * install tweepy $ sudo pip3 install tweepy

-    * run the first program as: $ python TweetStreaming.py and you will get an output file named StreamTest.json includes current tweets contain the "Happy" word.
+    * run the first program as: $ python3 TweetStreaming.py and you will get an output file named StreamTest.json includes current tweets contain the "Happy" word.

-    * run second program as: $ python StreamByLocation.py and you will get an output file named TweetsOutput.json includes current tweets contain the "Happy" word filtered by certain cities.
+    * run second program as: $ python3 StreamByLocation.py and you will get an output file named TweetsOutput.json includes current tweets filtered by certain cities.

     * put your own Twitter access tokens before running the programs.